Register of Landscapes of Historic Interest in Wales: The Register

 Welsh Archaeological Trusts shown within Wales.
 Key:

-The register was complied as part of a joint initiative that involved Cadw, the Countryside Council for Wales (CCW) and the International Council on Monuments and Sites working in collaboration with Welsh unitary authorities, the Royal Commission on the Ancient and Historical Monuments of Wales and the Welsh Archaeological Trusts (WATs).
+The register was compiled as part of a joint initiative that involved Cadw, the Countryside Council for Wales (CCW) and the International Council on Monuments and Sites working in collaboration with Welsh unitary authorities, the Royal Commission on the Ancient and Historical Monuments of Wales and the Welsh Archaeological Trusts (WATs).
 The four trusts, Clwyd-Pows, Dyfed, Glamorgan-Gwent and Gwynedd, each covered an area of Wales based on the 1974 county areas.
 The first volume of the register, Part 2.1 Register of Landscapes of Outstanding Historic Interest in Wales, (Note: Part 2 because the register is a component of the Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales.
 Part 1 is the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales) was published in January 1998 and listed 36 "outstanding" landscapes (numbered 136 on the list).
 It was followed in 2001 by a second volume, Part 2.2 Register of Landscapes of Special Historic Interest in Wales, which identified a further 22 landscapes of "special" historic interest (numbers 3758).
 These 22 areas of national significance are generally smaller than those of outstanding historic interest identified in the first volume.
 The CCW website gave five criteria used for identifying the historic landscapes on the register: